Why are my indoor plants growing mould?

 Overwatering is a curse, so I’ve written a post on how to stop doing it.

-There are other moulds that can harm your plant though, for example, sooty mould deposits that are a sign that your plant is infested with scale, so watch out for that.
-Scale is a bitch.
+There are other moulds that can harm your plant though, for example, sooty mould deposits can be a sign that your plant is infested with scale, so watch out for that.

 Is the mould growing on my plants harmful to humans or animals?